Real-Time-Kodi/PiBAN/README.md

 # PiBAN
 Automatic Raspberry-pi based secure hard drive eraser.
 This will erase any block device plugged into the USB bus using the shred command.
 It will then create a partition table and a single FAT32 partition to make the drive immediately usable.
 This behaviour is easily changed.

+The name is based on Derik's Boot and Nuke(DBaN).
+The software itself is a series of scripts that turn a standard Raspberry Pi into a standalone hard drive eraser.
+The erasing itself is handled by nwipe which is a fork of dwipe that is included in the debian repository.

 # WARNING:
  * This will wipe any block device hooked to the Pi's USB without asking confirmation.
 Use with extreme caution.
  * This software could potentially leave data in reallocated blocks.
 This is especially a problem on flash media.